nyakowint/xsoverlay-keyboard-osc/README.md

 Steam might not instantly detect XSOverlay as closed.
 Not a big deal but this is out of my control just so you know

-If you find any other issues create an issue so i can remember to try and fix it when i have time
+If you find any other issues create an issue so i can remember to try and fix it when i feel like it

 ## Build from source
 Check the .csproj or actions workflow